clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 ### Preventing misuse of the dialog when forwarding a ref to it

-There may be a time where some component further up the component tree needs to access the Modal's HTML `<dialog>` node, perhaps to add an event listener to it.
+There may be a time when some component further up the component tree needs to access the Modal's HTML `<dialog>` node, perhaps to add an event listener to it.
 If we're not careful, someone could misuse a ref to the dialog node and cause it to be opened as a _non-modal_ dialog by doing either `dialogRef.open = true` or `dialogRef.show()` .
 Needless to say, this isn't what we want our `Modal` component to do.
 Additionally this would cause our `isOpen` React state to become out of sync with the `dialog`'s own `open` property which would cause our `Modal` component to be annoyingly buggy.
 It would be helpful for consumers of the Modal component to not be able to make such mistakes when passing a `ref` to it.

 #### Solving the Modal's forwarded ref